-If it is necessary to start the panel without the mains supply, e.g. during commissioning if the supply is not yet available, the 'Battery Start ' switch on the Battery Charger PCB must be operated for 10-15 seconds following connection of the battery to allow the panel to power up.
+It is not possible to start the panel without the mains supply, e.g. during commissioning if the supply is not yet available.
+The mains supply must be cycled to override the battery cut off function to allow the panel to power up.